emipa606/LaptopBatteryStatus/README.md

 If you use this mod on a computer without a battery, it will just show ”No battery” instead.

+Technically it uses a built in function of Unity (Rimworlds framework) so it should be usable on any platform.

+- Russian translation by Baknamy
+- Chinese translation by Huiqing998

 Idea by: JukeboxTheGhoul

 ![Image](https://i.imgur.com/O0IIlYj.png)